Getting started with GitHub Pages: the unbelievably quick and easy guide for creating and publishing a free portfolio, blog, or website

 (This article first appeared on Towards Data Science)

 Do you need an online portfolio of your work for potential employers to check out but you don’t know how to make a website?
-Do you want to create a blog or a business site but you don’t know where to start?
+Do you want to create a free portfolio, blog, or a business site but you don’t know where to start?
 Is it possible that you just don’t want to deal with (or pay for) website hosting, domain names, and everything else?

 This one’s for you!